open-rpa/openrpa/docs/pages/activities.md

 **What:** Comment out parts of a workflow, so it will no longer be executed

 **How:** Either drag'n'drop or copy'n'paste activities inside, or use the right click menu for commenting out parts of a workflow. ( only works inside sequences )
+To Comment out multiple activites: Mark the activities and choose "Comment out" This will move the two activities into a new sequence that can later be "Uncommented"

 **Why:** Useful when you want to save parts of a workflow but don't want it to run.